Ousikai/Ousikai.github.io/pages/about.md

 layout: page-fullwidth
 title: "About"
 subheadline: "In this world, a single blade can take you anywhere you want to go"
-teaser: "Ousikai is the creative story composer for Atemosta.
+teaser: "You find yourself at the the advent of Atemosta's emerging metaverse.
 The tales written here all share one theme..."
 permalink: "/about/"
 header:
     image_fullwidth: "header_about_1600x300.jpg"